Anugraha155/amazon_index_page_clone/README.md

-This is my first project in git i cloned amazon.com 's home page
+This is my first project in git hub i cloned amazon.com 's home page